Location of Adventure

 Our Private Leaders

-Round-trip transportation to and from the start and end points of the trip (Chengdu, China), airport transfers if you are staying at a hotel other then the Shangri-La, passport and visa fees, optional activities, items of a personal nature (phone calls, laundry, Internet, etc.), alcoholic beverages (other than those described above), some gratuities, airline baggage fees, required medical evacuation insurance and optional travel insurance.
+Travel to and from the start and end point of your trip, some alcoholic beverages, some gratuities, passport and visa fees, optional activities, items of a personal nature (phone calls, laundry and internet, etc.), airline baggage fees, required medical evacuation insurance, optional travel protection insurance.

-In order to participate in this trip, you must be able to walk unassisted for a minimum of two miles over uneven terrain, as well as be active at altitudes exceeding 8,000 feet above sea level.
+In order to participate in this trip, you must be able to walk unassisted (without the use of walking aids) at a steady pace for a minimum of two miles over uneven terrain, as well as be active at altitudes exceeding 8,000 feet above sea level.
 Our itinerary involves daily walks or hikes of varied lengths over pavement, boardwalks and dirt forest trails that can be muddy, slippery and uneven with roots and rocks (note that all walks can be more difficult to navigate during inclement weather).
 Some activities involve walking up and down hills, including our visits to the panda bases and the golden monkey nature reserve.
 Our excursions in Jiuzhaigou National Park require climbing multiple sets of stairs, many without handrails.
-Some walking activities take place at altitudes over 8,000 feet, and we will drive across and stop on top of mountain passes that exceed 12,000 feet in elevation.
 The trip also involves many very early morning starts and long, full days of activities with little down time.
 Some drives between locations are long (5-6 hours or longer depending on local conditions) and occur on winding roads that are often somewhat rough.

 Important Information About This Trip